 But in 2024, that phrase is out of date.
 Over the last few years, American Express has made moves to ensure it's accepted at more and more merchants at home and abroad.
 And that's exactly what has happened.

 We're not telling you to ditch your Visa and Mastercard – it's smart to be prepared with a backup.
-We're simply telling you to not count Amex out of the game for your next trip abroad.
+We're simply telling you not to count Amex out of the game for your next trip abroad.

 Good day.